Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Master release

-The day started with a very short session (from 5 pm to 5:30 pm according to the EMI records) to complete the mono mix of “Yer Blues“.
+The day started with a very short session, from 5 pm to 5:30 pm as per EMI records, to finalize the mono mix of “Yer Blues“.
+On that day, George Harrison was away on holiday in Greece.

-On August 14, The Beatles had completed the recording of the song and created a mono mix.
-On this day, they decided to add a count-in “two, three…” at the beginning of the song.
+By August 14, The Beatles had finished recording “Yer Blues” and had produced a mono mix.
+On this day, they decided to introduce the song with a count-in “two, three…“.

-This count-in was edited onto the mono mix done on August 14 to make the master.
+This count-in was edited into the mono mix to create the master recording.

-Paul McCartney had recorded “Mother Nature’s Son” by himself, without the other Beatles, on August 9.
+Paul McCartney recorded “Mother Nature’s Son” solo, without the other Beatles, on August 9.
 He was again alone for this overdub session, which lasted from 8 pm to 4 am.

 It was quite late at night, the whole building was quiet, and there was Paul playing this enchanting song.
 I love the phrase “sitting in my field of grass”.
 It has a completeness about it.
 It isn’t just any old field, it’s a field of grass.
 We were all moved by it.
 Simultaneous to this recording session, Russia was invading Czechoslovakia.
 Of course, we didn’t know it at that moment, but it did seem such a constrast of events…

-Alan Brown – technical engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Alan Brown – Technical engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

-On June 11, during the recording of “Blackbird“, John Lennon suggested that a “very nice little bit of brass band” could be added, to which Paul agreed saying “yes, that would be lovely“.
-He then played an early version of “Mother Nature’s Son” on acoustic guitar, remarking that would be nice with a brass band…like four…cornet, euphonium…little“.
-In the end, no embellishment was added on “Blackbird“, but brass instruments – two trumpets and two trombones – were added onto “Mother Nature’s Son” on this day.
+On June 11, while recording “Blackbird,” John Lennon proposed adding “a very nice little bit of brass band.”
+Paul McCartney concurred, commenting, “Yes, that would be lovely.”
+He then performed an early rendition of “Mother Nature’s Son” on the acoustic guitar, suggesting, “that would be nice with a brass band…like four…cornet, euphonium…little.”
+Ultimately, “Blackbird” remained unadorned, but “Mother Nature’s Son” was enhanced with brass instruments — two trumpets and two trombones — on that day.

 Paul was downstairs going through the arrangement with George [Martin] and the brass players.
 Everything was great, everyone was in great spirits.
 It felt really good.
 Suddenly, half way through, John and Ringo walked in and you could cut the atmosphere with a knife.
 An instant change.
 It was like that for ten minutes and then as soon as they left it felt great again.
 It was very bizarre.